sgfarm/ads_site/src/22-05-24/transcription.md

 And you can do this with both a believer and an unbeliever.
 There's so many times that people have just asked an unbeliever, hey, do you want to read the Bible with me?
 And then they make it a part of their time of reading the Bible.
 "Hey, how do you want to apply this this week?"
 And then they're like, "I'm going to do this."
 And you're like, okay, great.
 And then you have unbelievers obeying God.
 And they start to learn the ways of God.
 And then after a few times reading the Bible, they realize, I think I want to give my life to Jesus.
 This is what I'm called to do.
 I'm made to obey Jesus.
 And they give their lives to Jesus.

 And then some believers, a lot of times, it's like we've gotten over-trained almost.
 Like we've gotten a lot of knowledge, but not a lot of actually applying.
 And they need the challenge to actually do it.
-So you might be with them, and they'll be like, yeah, that's good.
-We read about prayer this week.
-And I'm like, how are you going to apply that?
-And they're like, well, I'm going to pray this week.
-And then I'm going to be like, well, when?
+So you might be with them, and they'll be like, "yeah, that's good."
+If we read about prayer this week, I'll be like, "how are you going to apply that?"
+And they're like, "well, I'm going to pray this week."
+And then I'm going to be like, "well, when?"

-And they're going to be like, what do you mean when?
-I'm like, when?
+And they're going to be like, "what do you mean when?"
+I'm like, "when?"
 Like, when are you going to actually do that?
-Like, I want to know if you're going to, like, I want to help keep you accountable to do that.
+I want to help keep you accountable to do that.
 Not because I want to put an expectation on somebody, like, or a shame thing on them.
 But because I love them, I want them to become obedient to Jesus.
 And I want to help them get there.
 It's all about helping people become obedient to Jesus.

 Okay.
 And this is kind of long to write down.
 Maybe I'll write it down later.
-But my like working definition of discipleship is one person helping another person become a lifelong obedient follower of Jesus who in turn helps others do the same.
-A disciple is somebody who
+But my working definition of discipleship is one person helping another person become a lifelong obedient follower of Jesus who in turn helps others do the same.

-who helps others become a lifelong obedient follower of Jesus, who in turn helps others do the same.
-What?
-Yeah.
-Okay.
-Disciple.
-It's going to take a while.
-I'm going to do it though.
-Okay.

-A lifelong obedience.
-Oh, I skipped a part.
-Dang it.
-I'm going to put it up here.
-Yeah, yeah, yeah.
-Somewhat a...
-I'm messing this up too much.
-Let me try this again.

-Okay.
-Someone who helps others become

-A lifelong obedience of Jesus who returned

-Others do the same.
-Okay.
-Okay.
-Someone who helps others become a lifelong, obedient follower of Jesus, who in turn helps others do the same.
-And I hope God helps you read that in my handwriting.

 Okay?
 So again, just to be clear, it's that simple.
 You don't have to be that gifted.
 If you can sit down with somebody and read the Bible and do it with them, and even be willing to model it with them, like, you're helping, you're being a disciple, and you're helping make disciples.
 And again, when we're making disciples, I love at the end where it says, who in turn helps others do the same.
 So I want to teach others, no matter who they are, how gifted they are, that they can also do what I'm doing with them, with somebody else.

 So even a lot of times, even in Waco, sometimes I'll have specific discipleship groups, and one of the expectations I'll say at the beginning of starting is, hey, I want to invest in y'all, I love you guys, but I want to tell y'all, this isn't just going to be you and me.
 My expectation for this is that you are going to find somebody to invest this stuff in as well.